robcarver17/skipperman/docs/ideas.md

 - record ticksheet data
 - print roll call lists

-### Functionality / bug fixes
+### Functionality / bug fixes for volunteer rota

-- removing cadet (change status to cancelled) should also remove club boat allocation, partnerships, dinghy allocation - or apply strict filters?
-- data model for volunteer rota (finish), boats and group allocation
+- data model for volunteer rota (finish)
+ - role summary also does DI/AI by group (only on volunteer page)
+ - set maximum allowable / target for each role

 ### Required for May training event:
 - record ticksheet entries
 - sign in sheet multiple columns
 - add health to ticksheets
+- data model for boats and group allocation
 - refactor reporting so uses common data model

 ### Required for June training event:

 - add contact details and health to roll call report

 - store of previous events volunteer role / cadet allocation to speed up loading
 - click on cadet name to see previous groups
 - allow multiple days / different allocations.
 Availability change will break two handed partners.

-- role summary also does DI/AI by group (only on volunteer page)
-- add new volunteer from volunteer rota page should include skills filter
-- cadet connections inside volunteer rota includes groups
-- set maximum allowable / target for each role
-- sort volunteer by cadet location
+- removing cadet (change status to cancelled) should also remove club boat allocation, partnerships, dinghy allocation - or apply strict filters?
 - over 12 volunteer has to be identified multiple times on input
 - volunteer rota still not doing change check properly